Gonzo2510/python-p3-Shoe-tracker/README.md

 __inin__.py initializes the database file

-owner.py contains the Owner class and its properties and functions
+person.py contains the Person class and its properties and functions

 shoe.py contains the Shoe class and its properties and functions

-data.db is the database file that will hold all of the information
+shoe_tracker.db is the database file that will store all of the shoe and owner data

 helpers.py holds the main functions stored in import in the cli file.